-- 1. THAT in the first instance, the triennial monitoring for the Pukengahu landfill remains unchanged in the 2020-2021 year, continuing at the same level, with monitoring next undertaken in 2023-2024. - 2.
-THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consent 3891-3 in June 2022, as set out in condition 6 of the consent, not be exercised, on the grounds that the current conditions are adequate.
+- 1. THAT in the first instance, the triennial monitoring for the Pukengahu landfill remains unchanged, with monitoring next scheduled to be undertaken in 2026/27. - 2.
+THAT should there be issues with environmental or administrative performance in 2026/27, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.

 Glossary of common terms and abbreviations